jonnywinter/jonnywinter.github.io/_posts/2021-01-18-meraki-api-powershell-put-delete.md

 **&lt;NOTE>**: Instead of re-inventing the wheel and explaining things that have been well defined by someone else, I have included links next to some words/technologies/acronyms/protocols that I feel could proove useful to those not yet 'in the know'. **&lt;/NOTE>**

 Okie dokie.
 Let's get PowerShell ISE open and create the beginings of a script.
 In order to perform the PUT & DELETE requests, to modify and remove a resource on a server respectively, we are going to need two things - the ID of the organisation that the network belongs to, as well as the ID of that network.
-In the below text - which is largely formed of the script from the last post, and the one before that - we have defined a few variables and using Invoke-RestMethod we can see a list of organisations and their IDs in a response, then taking an ID we can perform a second request to get a list of networks and their IDs -
+In the below text - which is largely formed of the script from the last post (and the one before that) - we have defined a few variables and using Invoke-RestMethod we can see a list of organisations and their IDs in a response, then taking an ID we can perform a second request to get a list of networks and their IDs replace {organizationId} with a valid organisation ID-
 ```powershell
 $APIKey = "Enter your API key here"
 $headers = @{